$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Mapping to multi-component Rydberg atoms

-To construct a Hamiltonian formulated in terms of hard bosons operators from the quantum loop model we use the mapping and the set of constraints.
-We start with the first term that swaps a pair of dimers.
-In the Rydberg ladder, this corresponds to bringing a Rydberg atom from its excited state to the ground state in the outer chain only.
-Such that
+Using both the Rydberg constraints and the map between QLMs' and Rydbergs' Hilbert space, we map the Hamiltonian \eqref{eq: spin-1 QLM Hamiltonian} to a multi-component Rydberg one as well.
+We start off with the first term that swaps a pair of dimers.
+In Rydberg chain, this corresponds to bringing a Rydberg atom from its first excited state to the ground state, such that